-macOS Sequoia Black Screen?
+macOS Tahoe Black Screen?
 Try These 8 Fixes

 Clare Phang

-This post is about the possible reasons and solutions to the MacBook black screen, especially after the macOS Sequoia update.
-Read on for more details!
+This post explores the possible causes and solutions for a MacBook black screen, especially after updating to macOS Tahoe.
+Read on for detailed guidance!

-"I tried to start my Macbook Pro after an interrupted MacOS update.
-Now I have blackscreen and can't see anything on my screen."
+"I tried to start my MacBook Pro after an interrupted macOS update.
+Now I have a black screen and can't see anything."

 - A Question from Apple Community.

 Don't worry!
-There are still some helpful tips for you to fix the black screen issue on macOS Sequoia.
-Also, what to do to avoid it is included.
+This guide provides practical tips to fix the black screen issue on macOS Tahoe and explains how to prevent it.
 Keep reading!

 MacBook screen goes black